Skip to main content

 Penang is not just the island.
 It is a state that includes Penang Island and mainland areas such as Butterworth and Bukit Mertajam.
 That matters because mainland and island routing can work as contingencies, not just separate trip ideas.
 There are regular passenger ferries between Butterworth and Penang Island, so if your arrival, lodging, or onward movement shifts, you have another practical corridor to work with.

 Apply the same discipline to your calendar.
 Penang uses Malaysia Time, or MYT, which is GMT+8 with no daylight savings.
-Set recurring client calls and handoff windows in MYT from the start, then add the current conversion example after verification.
+Set recurring client calls and handoff windows in MYT from the start, and verify any conversion examples against current team calendars before use.
 That small step helps prevent repeated calendar drift, especially if your clients or team move in and out of daylight savings while Penang does not.

 One more practical note: first-time arrivals can feel disorienting.
 That is normal, but it is another reason not to stack jet lag, immigration uncertainty, and a rigid housing commitment into the same week.